sdemiriz/acceleration-ML-fall-detection/README.md

 Result: Based on the benchmarking performed in Python Code, the NNN Classifier was deemed the best fit for classifying the data, resulting in a 96% correct classification accuracy.

 To run, use `./classify.py` or `python3 classify.py` on the command line.
 This will draw data from the `data-processed` directory, report the highest scoring classifier accuracy on the command line, as well as place benchmarking plot in the 'ml-results' directory comparing all three Classifier methods on a range of parameters.
+Only methods from libraries used in the course and their exercises were used.

 ## What could be improved or added?